laviniaflorentina/Tutorials/ArtificialNeuralNets/algorithms.md

 Multi-class classification:

 -	**Support Vector Machines (SVM)**.
 There can be multiple hyperplanes that separate linearly separable data.
 SVM calculates the optimal separating hyperplane using concepts of geometry.
-  -	Least squares support vector machines
 ``` python

 # importing necessary libraries